 - Water blessing at Tirtha Empul Temple Holy Spring.

-Get up and learn Bali’s nocturnal and the endangered at the same time!
+Learn Bali’s nocturnal and the endangered

-Time to explore the real Balinese temples!
+Explore the real Balinese temples

 Goa Gajah (Elephant Cave), built in the 9th century as a sanctuary - At the façade of the cave is a relief of various menacing creatures and demons carved right into the rock at the cave entrance.
 The primary figure was once thought to be an elephant, hence the nickname Elephant Cave.